nyc-crh/site/content/gallery/fifteen-demands.md

 - Black people
 - Latinx people
 questions:
-- How do these student activist demands compare to those of adult advocating for community control?
+- How do these student activists' demands compare to those of adults advocating for community control?
 Where are they similar and where are they different?
 - Which of these demands feel like they still apply today, and which no longer apply to schools, in your view?
 - Do you agree with the 14th demand?
 Would this structure be helpful in your school?
 How would it be similar to or different from the governance structure of the [community control districts](/topics/who-governs-schools/community-control)?
 ---